sachaarbonel/epsilon.dart/README.md

 # Epsilon

 Epsilon is a Dart library dedicated to graph drawing.
-"Epsilon" is a reference to the mathematics way to denote the number of edges of a graph.
+"Epsilon" in reference to the mathematics way to denote the number of edges of a graph.

 ![20200209_210252.gif](20200209_210252.gif)